tawk/tawk-messenger-ember/docs/how-to-use.md

 # How to Use
-Here are the basic of how to use callbacks and expose functions from the plugin.
+Here are the basics of how to use callbacks and expose functions from the plugin.
 You can see the list of APIs in this [API reference](api-reference.md).

 ## Expose functions
 To access the expose functions, you will need to use the service **tawkMessenger**.
-In your component, controller or anywhere you want to acccess the functions, simply call the service in your javascript file.
+In your component, controller or anywhere you want to access the functions, simply call the service in your JavaScript file.

 ```js
 import Component from '@glimmer/component';